Q: What is infusion therapy?

 Q: What is your service territory?

-A: Infusion Solutions pharmacy is located in Bellingham, WA and we serve patients in Whatcom, Skagit, Island, San Juan, and Snohomish Counties.
+A: Infusion Solutions pharmacy is located in Bellingham, WA and we serve patients in Whatcom, Skagit, Island, San Juan, Snohomish, and King Counties.
 If you live outside of that service territory, we may be able to help on a case-by-case basis, depending on the infusion need and insurance involved.
 Please call the office at 360-933-4892 to see if we can be of help!

 Q: Will my infusion treatment interfere with other medications?

 A: Our clinical infusion pharmacists will always obtain a complete medication and allergy history before starting your therapy, and make sure your treatment is safe and will not interfere with your medications.
 If the pharmacist notices any medications or allergies that may cause an increased risk to you, he or she will notify your physician immediately with a recommendation.
 The pharmacist will make sure you understand your therapy and you will have the opportunity to speak directly with the pharmacist regarding any questions or concerns you may have.

 Q: How do I get additional supplies?

 A: Generally, we deliver medications and supplies to your door weekly in conjunction with a nursing visit.
 We do our best to track your usage so we can anticipate your needs.
 However, to ensure that you don’t run out of your medications or supplies, please call us and let us know if you are running low on anything.
 We request that you give us a few days notice so we can prepare your order and schedule a delivery that is convenient for you.

 Q: Who do I contact if something goes wrong?